fwd-io/odl-hamburg/README.md

         cd odl.docpad
         npm install

-22. To make docpad generate your site and watch the files for changes, type
+22. To make docpad generate your site and refresh it when files are changed, type

         docpad run